wlonk/arcadia/arcadia.md

 >
 > Is there room for advancement keyed off of relationships?
 Relationship
 > strength is already a thing, but maybe also relationship character?
+>
+> ---
+>
+> The way to change perception: you get to ask X questions per session, where X
+> is the strength of your relationship.
+The way to make this on the sheet: two
+> slots with four black checkboxes, three with three black and one grey, five
+> with two black and two grey, and many with one black and three grey.
+When you
+> take an advance that lets you have more intimates, you can black-outline
+> boxes with a pen, allowing you to still pencil-check them as you use them,
+> and then erase at the end of the session.
+>
+> Now the particular questions become very important.
+>
+> ---
+>
+> Now, what about procedural elements?
+Can I do a thing, in the world?
+Dance
+> well, shoot well, ride well, invest well?
+>
+> ---
+>
+> OK, so, prescriptive and descriptive, right?
+How do you ruin a reputation
+> independent of mechanics?
+Repair it?
+Impose it on an NPC, or get it from
+> their actions (because family always reflects on you)?

 [TOC]